 Untreated, addictions can have serious and even tragic consequences.

-The serious consequences can be directly and immediately related to excessive use of the substance: “overdoses”, alcohol comas, accidents, violence.
+The serious consequences can be directly and immediately related to excessive use of the substance: overdoses, alcohol coma, accidents, and violence.

-An overdose is the accidental or unintentional ingestion of a product that exceeds the limit dose tolerated by the body.
-This changes the inner balance and causes various signs and can go as far as the death of the person.
+An overdose is the accidental or unintentional ingestion of a product that exceeds the limited dose tolerated by the body.
+This changes the inner balance and causes various signs that can go as far as the death of the person.

 It has been shown that driving after drug use increases the risk of being responsible for a fatal accident by a factor of 8.5.
 If the driver has also consumed cannabis, this risk increases by a factor of 15.

 Complications can be caused in the long term by side effects: many cancers associated with alcohol and tobacco use, cardiovascular and respiratory diseases, HIV and hepatitis infection, neurological and psychiatric disorders in regular drug users, etc. In addition, repeated drug use promotes cognitive disorders (e.g. concentration, expression, and memory difficulties) that can affect school and professional outcomes or even lead to gradual dropout from school or to marginalization and dismissal.
 A serious addiction that is not treated more often leads in the long run to isolation, de-socialization, and impoverishment.